Getting started¶

 name = module.du.app_name

-endpoint = module.du.fiveg_rfsim_endpoint
+endpoint = module.du.provides.fiveg_rfsim

 }